 Residence halls at Michigan State University are intended for the use of the students who live in them.
-Frequent housing of guests, therefore, becomes an imposition on the residents, and, because of this, housing for a conference during the academic school year is a distinct privilege which can be extended to only a few of the many worthwhile groups.
+Frequent housing of guests, therefore, becomes an imposition on the residents, and, because of this, housing for a conferREGULATIONS, RULINGS POLICIES, ORDINANCES ence during the academic school year is a distinct privilege which can be extended to only a few of the many worthwhile groups.